jimporter/bfg9000/doc/user/writing.md

 Many projects benefit from letting the user configure project-specific elements of their builds, e.g. by enabling certain optional features or by using different branding for testing and release builds.
-You can add support for options to configure your build by creating a `build.opts` file alongside your `build.bfg`.
+You can add support for options to configure your build by creating a `options.bfg` file alongside your `build.bfg`.

-Inside `build.opts`, you can define arguments with the [*argument()*](reference.md#argument) function:
+Inside `options.bfg`, you can define arguments with the [*argument()*](reference.md#argument) function:

 ```python